- Director: Forest Whitaker

 Its story centers around a quartet of female friends over the course of a year in Phoenix (the movie both starts and ends on New Year’s Eve).
 Savannah (Whitney Houston) is a TV producer who moves from Denver to Phoenix after a series of failed relationships, only to get involved with a married man (Dennis Haysbert).
 Angela Bassett plays her friend Bernadine, whose husband (Michael Beach) leaves her for his secretary (an uncredited Kelly Preston), setting off an acrimonious divorce.
 Robin (Lela Rochon) is an insurance executive who just can’t find a man on her level who really respects her.
 Gloria (Loretta Divine) is a slightly older single mother whose 17-year-old son (Donald Faison) is about to travel overseas after graduation.
 She despairs about being alone until a cute widower (Gregory Hines) moves in across the street.
 They are all living in this state of tension, “waiting to exhale” once they find the right guy, the movie would have us believe.
 More than once do we watch one of them stare at a guy and breathe out, in case we didn’t get it.

 Whitney Houston was, at the time of this movie’s release, one of the biggest stars in the world.
-This was her second big role, after The Bodyguard, for which she recorded a best-selling soundtrack that included “I Will Always Love You.”
+This was her second big acting role, after The Bodyguard, for which she recorded a best-selling soundtrack that included “I Will Always Love You.”
 She was asked to do the same for this movie, but decided to produce a soundtrack of “strong female voices” instead, with a series of original songs written by someone named Babyface.
 While none of the songs was a mega-hit on the level of “I Will Always Love You,” the soundtrack still included five separate top ten hits, one by Houston, but also including artists such as Mary J. Blige, Toni Braxton, and Brandy.
 As someone who was mostly familiar with Houston’s acting career through her subsequent hit The Preacher’s Wife, I was kind of surprised by her willingness to swear and do sex scenes in this movie, though after listening to her later in her life I suppose I shouldn’t be.
 The whole thing is extremely 90s, which given its position right in the middle of the decade and featuring one of its biggest stars is hardly surprising.
 At one point Giancarlo Esposito, playing Gloria’s ex-husband, shows up and tells her he’s gay.
 She is shocked to hear this, apparently thinking he was just from the 90s.

 One of the more memorable aspects of the movie is the way all four of the women elucidate their own inner monologues in voiceover, often at odds with their exterior actions when it comes to men.
 We watch Robin trying to seduce a co-worker in sexy red lingerie, while on the inside she both acknowledges he’s not in her league and rationalizes her own actions.
 Later we hear Savannah in a very similar situation, noting that she finds the guy she’s waiting in bed for annoying, but “my body needs this, and it can’t hurt to get my feet wet.
 Well, not just my feet…” The other most memorable bits all involve Bassett, who has by far the showiest of the four roles.
 She gets to go big in some screamy arguments with her ex, destroys his possessions, and dramatically sets his car on fire then walks away while calmly lighting a cigarette.
-A put-upon firefighter then shows up to tell her that in Arizona, you’re not allowed to burn anything in your hard except for trash.
+A put-upon firefighter then shows up to tell her that in Arizona, you’re not allowed to burn anything in your yard except for trash.
 “It is trash,” she spits in reply.

 In the end, Waiting to Exhale’s ambitions are not particularly wide-reaching.
 Gloria gets her guy.
 Savannah realizes that her guy isn’t going to leave his wife and dumps him.
 Robin decides she doesn’t need a guy right now.
 After her divorce proceeding, Bernadine meets a civil rights lawyer (Wesley Snipes, in probably the most low-key role I’ve seen him in) who recently lost his wife, but they decide to just hold each other rather than sleep together.
 YouTube lists the movie as a comedy, but it isn’t particularly, nor is it a hard hitting drama except for those times Angela Bassett yells at a guy for leaving her for a white woman.
 But it does give you a slice of experience that maybe doesn’t always show up on screen.